citp/privacy-policy-historical/b/bo/boo/bookrags.com.md

-> *The following text is extracted and transformed from the bookrags.com privacy policy that was archived on 2005-03-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050307114702id_/http%3A//www.bookrags.com/about/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bookrags.com privacy policy that was archived on 2005-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051212133512id_/http%3A//www.bookrags.com/about/privacy.htm) for the most accurate reproduction.*

-# BookRags - Privacy Policy
+# About BookRags: Privacy Policy

 |